veged/xjst/README.md

 ## What is XJST?

-XJST is a performance oriented template engine implemented for [node.js][1].
+XJST is a performance oriented data matcher implemented for [node.js][1].
 It's partially inspired by the XSLT and built on top of the [ometajs][2].

+## Data Matcher?

+Yes, XJST should be used to transform one data into another.

+It can be used as url router or as a template engine, more info below.

 ## Installation